jbroughton72/cfconcurrentExample/README.md

 ### Signup Process:
  - I wanted to create a simple application that used some of the features of Cfconcurrent.
 I decided to also use the Coldbox framework as I am a huge fan of MVC frameworks and I had never used Coldbox before.
- - A user visits the site and enters their firstname, lastname and email address.
+ - A user visits ezsignup/index.cfm?event=main and enters their firstname, lastname and email address.
  - I added simple validation to the form and the database requires unique email addresses
- - On submitting the form, the user is saved in the database
+ - On submitting the form (ezsignup/index.cfm?event=main.join), the user is saved in the database
  - I have sent up a Cfconcurrent Executor Completion Service to send out an intial welcome email to the user, once the task is comepleted successfully a second task is fired to update the user entry in the database and set the initialEmail field to 1 (true).
  - the user is directed to a join page wich tells them they have sucessfully joined the mailing list
  - at the bottom of the join page i have dumped the response from the task worker showing a sucess status, time stats and the user object that was saved.